cluesurf/size.js/readme.md

 up to 1 trillion, so it should handle large numbers, but if you can't find that information, just skip it for now.

+Some of the next ones we should accomplish are:

+- Chinese
+- Japanese
+- Geez
+- Hebrew
+- Georgian

 You can test it working by adding to the [test.ts](https://github.com/tunebond/size.js/blob/make/test.ts) file, and run the tests with: